kisinga/far-mon/README.md

 # Farm Infrastructure

 This repository contains the source code, configuration, and documentation for an autonomous farm monitoring and control system.
+It doesn't touch on anything to do with record-keeping for any specific aspect of farming

 ## High-Level Structure